syndesisio/syndesis.io/content/docs/_index.md

 +++
 draft= false
 title = "Docs"
-description = "Documentation section of Syndesis." toc = true
+description = "Documentation and guides for using and/or contributing to the Syndesis project." toc = true
 +++

-## Documentation

-Here you will find guides on how to use and contribute to the Syndesis project.
+Here you will find documentation and guides for using and/or contributing to the Syndesis project.